lamberta/devkit-doc/guide/hello-world.md

-In the bottom of the console panel, switch the context of the JavaScript REPL from `<top frame>` to `<SimulatorFrame>`.
+In the bottom of the console panel, switch the context of the JavaScript REPL from `<top frame>` to `<Simulator_0>`.
 Now you can access the variables of your application directly, provide you are in the correct scope.
 For instance, entering `GC.app` will return the instance of your application.
+If you additional simulators, you can access each context by switching to the appropriate frame.

 Let's say we wanted to change the "Hello, world!" text while the application is running.
 From looking at the UI Inspector